alokkumarr/my-big-project-/doc/development-cloud-with-jumpbox.md

-# Setup instructions for using Docker Machine in the cloud using jumpbox
+# Setup instructions for using Docker Machine in the cloud with jumpbox

 Execute the following steps to deploy SIP using Docker Machine in the cloud with jumpbox :